Disco Train

 Disco Train is the eighth studio album by Donny Osmond.
 It was released in 1976 on Polydor Records.
 One single, C'mon Marianne, was released from the album.
-Some of the songs listed on the album were recorded before a live audience.
-It reached No. 38 on the Billboard Hot 100 and No. 25 on the Easy Listening Chart.
+The title song and "I Follow the Music" were recorded before a live audience.
+C'mon Marianne reached No. 38 on the Billboard Hot 100 and No. 25 on the Easy Listening Chart.
 The album itself reached #145 on the Billboard 200 and #59 in the UK.

 Track listing

 Reception

 Dave Thompson of Allmusic described Disco Train as "a bottomless pit" of trend-chasing that contributed to Osmond's lackluster career in the 1980s.